Risk Arbitrage Today: What If Rite Aid Deal Doesn't Happen?

 NXP Semiconductors

-The NXP Semiconductors (NASDAQ:NXPI) deal got a neccesary approval on Thursday as the Taiwan Fair Trade Commission cleared the deal.
+The NXP Semiconductors (NASDAQ:NXPI) deal got a necessary approval on Thursday as the Taiwan Fair Trade Commission cleared the deal.

 We are making good progress in obtaining the needed clearance from regulatory authorities in the relevant jurisdictions, and believe that we continue to be on track to conclude the acquisition by the end of 2017-Steve Mollenkopf, CEO, Qualcomm.

-Approvals from NXPI shareholders and HSR are already in the checked column but China and EU are among a slew of regulatory approvals still needed.
+Approvals from NXPI shareholders and HSR are already in the checked column, but China and EU are among a slew of regulatory approvals still needed.
 A minimum number of shares tendered is also required for the deal to happen.
-That number is 80% though there is a clause in the tender offer than could lower that figure to 70%.
+That number is 80%, though there is a clause in the tender offer that could lower that figure to 70%.

 NeuStar